 He also makes regular guest appearances at leading international music festivals.
-Among the highlights of his artistic career have been collaborations with renowned conductors and orchestras, such as Pierre Boulez, Sir Roger Norrington, Ralf Weikert, Leo Hussain, Howard Griffiths, Philipp von Steinaecker and the London Philharmonic Orchestra, the Vienna Radio Symphony Orchestra, the Southwest German Philharmonic Orchestra, the Basel Chamber Orchestra, the Zurich Chamber Orchestra and the Musikkollegium Winterthur.
-For the upcoming seasons, projects are planned with the Deutsches Symphonie-Orchester Berlin (Lawrence Foster), the Residentie Orchestra The Hague (Anja Bihlmaier), the Vienna Symphony and the Gothenborg Symphony Orchestra a.o.
+Highlights of his artistic career include collaborations with renowned conductors and orchestras such as Pierre Boulez, Sir Roger Norrington, Ralf Weikert, Leo Hussain, Howard Griffiths, Philipp von Steinaecker and the London Philharmonic Orchestra, the Vienna Radio Symphony Orchestra, the Southwest German Philharmonic Orchestra, the Basel Chamber Orchestra, the Zurich Chamber Orchestra and the Musikkollegium Winterthur.

 See Siang Wong has taught at the Zurich University of the Arts since 2002.
 From 2006–2008 he was a guest professor at the University of Arts Lucerne.
-He holds masterclasses in Switzerland and abroad und is regularly invited as a juror for music competitions, such as the Géza Anda Competition (SRF radio juror), Marguerite Meister Competition, Edwin Fischer Competition.
-He studied with Marjès Benoist in the Netherlands as well with Homero Francesch and Bruno Canino in Switzerland.
-He is among the exclusive circle of Steinway & Sons Artists and is currently living in Switzerland.
+He regularly holds masterclasses and has been a juror at various music competitions such as the Géza Anda Competition (SRF radio juror), the Marguerite Meister Competition and the Edwin Fischer Competition.

-Besides his musical career See Siang Wong is also a famous TV cook and food blogger (www.seesiangs.com).
-In 2018 he became the winner of the popular TV cooking show "Männerküche" (Man's Cuisine), the Swiss equivalent of "Masterchef".
+Besides his musical career See Siang Wong is also known as a TV cook and food blogger (www.seesiangs.com).
 He playfully combines his passions for cooking and music.
-He gave interviews and concerts on the similarities between cooking and music and created recipes for SRF Swiss National Television and Radio, Migros Magazine, Marmite Gourmet Magazine and Klassik Radio Germany a.o.
+In 2018 he became the winner of the popular TV cooking show Männerküche (Men’s Cuisine), the Swiss equivalent of MasterChef.
+He frequently gives interviews and concerts on the similarities between cooking and music.
+In addition he has created recipes for SRF Swiss National Television & Radio, Migros Magazine, Marmite Gourmet Magazine and Klassik Radio Germany among others.